Litigation for Individuals

 Our in-depth experience covers professional negligence, contractual disputes, disputes relating to land, (including jointly-owned property and neighbour disputes), employment claims and professional disciplinary proceedings.

-Call our experienced Private Litigation team to find out how we can help you.
+Call our experienced Private Client Dispute Resolution team to find out how we can help you.

 Why choose Freeths?